-Store rankings are based on every store that generates revenue in New Zealand.
+Store rankings are based on every store that generates revenue in in New Zealand.
 These stores can either have a national focus and only sell in their main country or operate on a global scale.
-For this evaluation, only revenue created in New Zealand was considered.
+For this evaluation, only revenue created in in New Zealand was considered.

 Digital Market Outlook by Statista

 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

 Market expansion in in New Zealand is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
 It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 11%.
 Compared to the year-over-year growth of 8%, this increase suggests that the market still has growth potential and is not yet saturated.
 Another indicator of market saturation is the online penetration of 61% in in New Zealand; in other words, 61% of the New Zealand population have bought at least one product online in 2019.

 Five categories are considered by ecommerceDB.
 Fashion is the largest segment in in New Zealand and accounts for 25% of the eCommerce revenue in in New Zealand.
 This is followed by Toys, Hobby & DIY with 22%, Food & Personal Care with 22%, Electronics & Media with 17% and Furniture & Appliances with the remaining 14%.

 In in New Zealand, DHL is the most frequently offered delivery service provider among online stores.
 Of those stores that indicating which service they use to transport their goods, 14% cited DHL as one of their providers.
 Moreover, Australia Post and Aviso are among the top three shipping service companies offered by online retailers in in New Zealand, at rates of 5% and 0%.